TimTaylor/regplateR/README.md

 ## Validation overview

-For the moment `regplateR` is quite broad in what is accepted as a valid plate, with four different formats currently accepted with no additional rules applied
+For the moment `regplateR` is quite broad in what is accepted as a valid plate, with four different formats currently accepted and no additional rules applied.

 ### [Current GB format](https://en.wikipedia.org/wiki/Vehicle_registration_plates_of_the_United_Kingdom#Current_system)